yifan8/TensorID/README.md

 Please cite this paper when using or referencing this software.

 The main top-level functions are described below.
 See docstrings for full explanations of usage and `demo_*.py` for example calculations.
+Not all functionality has been heavily optimized.
+Please open an issue if any bug is observed.

 ## CoreID